Eurovision Song Contest 2021: Broadcasts

-Incidents
+Incidents and controversies

 Disqualification of Belarus

 Two days after "Ya nauchu tebya (I'll Teach You)" was announced as the Belarusian entry for the contest, the EBU ruled that the song did not comply with the contest's rules against political entries, and that the song was not eligible to compete in the contest unless it was modified or replaced.
 After failing to meet an extended deadline for submitting an eligible entry, with their second submission "Pesnya pro zaytsa (Song About Hares)" also being found to not comply with the rules, it was announced on 26 March 2021 that Belarus was disqualified from the contest.

 Ukrainian rehearsal stand-in

-Before 's second rehearsal on 12 May, lead singer of the band Go_A, Kateryna Pavlenko, reported feeling unwell.
+Before 's second rehearsal on 12 May, the lead singer of Go_A, Kateryna Pavlenko, reported feeling unwell.
 In accordance with the contest's health and safety protocols, Pavlenko was required to quarantine in her hotel room.
 The other band members tested negative and were able to rehearse, with Dutch stand-in singer Emmie van Stijn providing vocals instead of Pavlenko.
 Pavlenko took a COVID-19 PCR test, which came back negative the following day, allowing her to perform again.
 Van Stijn received positive reactions for her performance, in particular for her pronunciation of the Ukrainian lyrics, and was invited to sit with the Ukrainian delegation in the green room during the first semi-final.